 Be the best you, you can be.
 Find your voice.

-Life Pacific College and the Office of Student Life are committed to the emotional and psychological well-being of our students along with their social, academic, and spiritual well-being.
+Life Pacific University and the Office of Student Life are committed to the emotional and psychological well-being of our students along with their social, academic, and spiritual well-being.
 Therefore, we have created a network of referrals for students seeking support through counseling, clinics, organizations, and hot-lines.
 If you are a current student seeking more information regarding counseling services, please click or tap here.

 Students are encouraged to follow the grievance policy outlined in the College Catalog.